-The Pension Protection Act of 2006 has been extended through 2013.
-It allows you to make distributions directly from your IRA to one or more charities without the distributions being included in taxable income and subject to withholding.
+The Pension Protection Act of 2006 allows you to make distributions directly from your IRA to one or more charities without the distributions being included in taxable income and subject to withholding.
 You must be 70½ or older at the time of the distribution.

 Previously, withdrawals from IRAs for charitable gifts were taxable to the withdrawing donor.
-In 2013 you are able to make a tax-free gift by instructing the trustee of your IRA to transfer the withdrawal directly to the charity.
+You are now able to make a tax-free gift by instructing the trustee of your IRA to transfer the withdrawal directly to the charity.
 Another benefit is that the funds transferred from your IRA to a charity count towards your mandatory withdrawal.

 Making a charitable distribution from an IRA rather than from other assets is especially appropriate if you:

 - Are already at the deduction limit for the year;